haggaishachar/BotBuilderEx/README.md

 # BotBuilderEx

-The BotBuilderEx is a set of extensions for the Microsoft BotBuilder Node SDK (https://github.com/Microsoft/BotBuilder/tree/master/Node).
+The BotBuilderEx is a set of extensions for the [Microsoft BotBuilder Node SDK](https://github.com/Microsoft/BotBuilder/tree/master/Node).

 Connectors:
 * FacebookConnector - enable a direct connector to Facebook
-* LivePersonConnector - enable a direct connector to LivePerson in order to build 'bot agents'

 Recognizers:
-* NaturalRecognizer - a 100% open sourced text classification for intent identification using the Natural(https://github.com/NaturalNode/natural#classifiers) library
+* NaturalRecognizer - a 100% open sourced text classification for intent identification using the [Natural Library](https://github.com/NaturalNode/natural#classifiers)

 ## Usage example: